wolfbiter/kane-quneo-mixxx/README.md

 **Vertical Slider Mode 1 (Rhombus Off)**
 + *Zoom*: zooms the waveform in and out with 6 discrete steps.
-+ *Cursor*: transforms the slider into a 1 - 0 position indicator for the deck.
-For example, if deck 1 is at the start of the loaded song, then the slider will be full.
-As deck 1 progresses through the song, the slider LED value will decrease linearly until it reaches empty when the song is at the end.
-Touching the slider will jump the song to the place you press; however, be forewarned that the limited range of slider values (0 - 127) lends the cursor to imprecision.
++ *Cursor*: transforms the slider into a 0..1 position indicator for the deck.
+For example, if deck 1 is at the start of the loaded song, then the slider will be empty.
+As deck 1 progresses through the song, the slider LEDs will creep upwards linearly until the slider is full, indicating that the corresponding deck ng is at the end. ouching the slider will jump the song to the place you press; however, be forewarned that the limited range of slider values (0..127) lends the cursor to imprecision.

 **Vertical Slider Mode 2 (Rhombus Green)**
 + *Gain* (ChannelN, gain)